 Under NI 51-102 we are required to disclose information relating to long-term incentives provided to Named Executives in the form of share-based awards and option-based awards.
 Mullen Group does not have share-based awards as such is defined within NI 51-102.
 Rather, as previously discussed, we provide long-term incentives to our Named Executives through the issuance of Share Options under the Stock Option Plan.
-Information on the option-based awards issued to the Named Executives follows.
+The terms of all of the plan-based awards can be found in the section entitled "Our Compensation Program - Discussion and Analysis commencing on page 36.
+Information on the optionbased awards issued to the Named Executives follows.